Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Conclusions

 \section{Conclusions}

-LQCD predicts a specific hierarchy of net-baryon number susceptibility ratios near the quark-hadron transition temperature for small $\mu_B$: $\frac{\chi_6}{\chi_2} < \frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$.
+A specific hierarchy of net-baryon number susceptibility ratios near the quark-hadron transition temperature at small $\mu_\mathrm{B}$, namely $\frac{\chi_6}{\chi_2} < \frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$, has been proposed in the literature~\cite{PhysRevD.101.074502,PhysRevD.96.074510,PhysRevD.104.094047}.
 The STAR experiment tested these predictions for net-proton number cumulant ratios in Au+Au collisions at various center-of-mass energies.
 Cumulant ratios from 7.7 to 200 GeV exhibited the predicted hierarchy, while a reverse ordering was observed at 3 GeV.
 If these inequalities are universally applicable for any system undergoing phase transition, is what we tried to understand.

-In this study, we investigated higher-order susceptibilities of magnetization and their ratios in the critical regions of two-dimensional two and three-state Potts models.
+Although the QCD critical point belongs to the three-dimensional Ising universality class, the qualitative behavior of fluctuations near criticality and their sensitivity to finite system size can be explored in simpler statistical systems such as spin models.
+In this study, we investigated higher-order susceptibilities of magnetization and their ratios in the critical regions of 2d two and three-state Potts models.
 Utilizing the Wolff cluster algorithm to mitigate critical slowing down effects, simulations were conducted.
 We employed finite size scaling techniques to extract scaling exponents associated with higher-order susceptibilities, extending up to the sixth order.
 Additionally, we estimated these scaling exponents using the known critical exponents of the model, specifically the $\nu$ and $\gamma$ exponents.
 The obtained values from both methods exhibited a good agreement, indicating that the behavior of higher-order susceptibilities aligns well with our understanding of second-order phase transitions in the spin models.

+We do not observe a consistent ordering of susceptibility ratios either above or below the pseudo-critical temperature.
+A truncated hierarchy, $\frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$, appears only on the high-temperature side within a narrow temperature interval in the $1\sigma$ band of the critical region for both $q=2$ and $q=3$ state Potts models.
+The hierarchy involving $\frac{\chi_6}{\chi_2}$ is not satisfied within the $1\sigma$ region.
+A complete ordering of the susceptibility ratios is realized for both models only in an even narrower temperature interval on the high-temperature side outside the $1\sigma$ region, near the upper edge of the $2\sigma$ band; this interval shrinks with increasing lattice size.
+The statistical robustness of this feature is assessed using resampling-based uncertainty estimates.
+However, given the limited width of the temperature interval in which this ordering is observed, it should be interpreted as a finite-size effect whose visibility depends sensitively on statistical precision and analysis details.